 Mr. Leddy lectures and is widely published on criminal and civil antitrust enforcement and litigation issues.
 He has also been an Adjunct Professor at Georgetown Law School.
 Mr. Leddy is distinguished as a leading lawyer by Chambers Global, Chambers USA, Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms and Attorneys

-, and and has been named a “Leading Lawyer” in antitrust by The Legal 500
+He has been named a “Leading Lawyer” in antitrust by The Legal 500 U.S

 Mr. Leddy was also recognized in 2007 as the Chambers Antitrust Practitioner of the Year.
 The BTI Consulting Group named Mr. Leddy a BTI Client Service All-Star, as nominated by corporate counsel at Fortune 1000 organizations for delivering superior client service.